Arundo donax: Cultivation

 Establishment is a critical point of cultivation.
 The Stem and rhizome have a great ability to sprout after removal from mother plant and both can be used for clonal propagation.
 The use of rhizomes was found to be the better propagation method for this species, achieving better survival rate.
 In this field study, it was noticed how the lowest density (12,500 rhizomes/ha) resulted in taller and thicker plants compared to denser plantation (25,000 rhizomes/ha).
 Seedbed preparation is conducted in the spring, immediately before planting, by a pass with a double-disk harrowing and a pass with a field cultivator.
 Giant reed has the possibility of adopting low plant density.
 The rhizomes were planted at 10–20 cm of soil depth, with a minimum plant density of 10,000 plants per ha), while mature stems, with two or more nodes, can be planted 10–15 cm deep.
 In order to ensure good root stand and adequate contact with the soil, sufficient moisture is needed immediately after planting.
-Pre-plant fertilizer is distributed according to the initial soil fertility, but usually an application of P at a rate of 80–100 kg/ha is applied.
+Pre-plant fertiliser is distributed according to the initial soil fertility, but usually an application of P at a rate of 80–100 kg/ha is applied.

 A. donax maintains a high productive aptitude without irrigation under semi-arid climate conditions.
 In Southern Italy, a trial was carried out testing the yields performance of 39 genotypes, and an average yields of 22.1 t/ha dry matter in the second year were reached, a comparable result with others results obtained in Spain (22.5 t/ha) as well as in South Greece (19.0 t/ha).
 Several reports underlined that it is more economical to grow giant reed under moderate irrigation.